-Choosing the right design agency isn’t that easy.
+How to choose the right design agency isn’t easy.
 There are a few things to consider, but firstly, it is important that you do your research upfront.
 Don’t email everyone (yes we’ve had emails were we’ve been ccd in!).
 The “To Whom It May Concern” emails go straight to the spam folder.
 If you haven’t taken the time to investigate whether the design agency is suitable, it simply shows a lack of understanding, laziness, and that you are more concerned about price than the project outcome.
 It’s not a good start.

 What can you afford?
 Don’t be scared to talk budget.
 Designers are not here to scam you; they are here to solve problems.
 It is important that you consider your budget upfront as it will affect whom you should be contacting in the first place (Student, Freelancer, Agency), and what level of expertise you can afford, along with what is achievable within your budget.